nathanrosspowell/sfml-vs2022/README.md

 # sfml-vs2022

-Visual Studio 2022 project with SFML setup for all x86, x64, dynamic link and static link combinations
+[Visual Studio 2022][vs] project with SFML setup for all x86, x64, dynamic link and static link combinations

 The setup is based on the instructions from the [SFTML Tutorial][tut] for Visual Studio.
 The [`.gitignore`][gitignore] is based on the default Visual Studio suggestions from GitHub.